 What’s not okay is when your partner decides this for you.
 If your partner gets mad at you for not responding right away, they’re not respecting your boundaries and time.
 Sometimes in a relationship, there are expectations that you have to be in constant contact with your partner.
 This pressure is not healthy (especially if it’s coming from your partner themselves), and it also takes away from the moments you have in real life with the people in front of you.

 If your partner is texting you too much and you’re not okay with it, communicate your boundaries with them.
-We obviously don’t want to hurt our partner’s feelings if they don’t realize they’re texting too much, so try suggesting to them that you prefer to share the details of your day with them when you see them in person.
-Or, give them specific times of the day that you can text so that they know when to leave you be and when they can check in and say hey.
+We obviously don’t want to hurt their feelings if they don’t realize they’re texting too much, so try suggesting to them that you prefer to share the details of your day with them when you see them in person.
+Or, give them specific times of the day that you can text so that they know when to leave you be and when they can check-in and say hey.
 Sometimes people are unaware of what they’re doing.
 If they’re texting you constantly on purpose and it feels controlling or harassing, this is not healthy.

-How Much is Not Enough: Read Receipt Deceit
+How Much is Not Enough?

 I don’t know about you, but it stresses me out when I’ve sent a really deep or emotional text about something important to someone and I don’t hear back.
 I stare at my phone waiting.
 And waiting.
 And waiting.
 Then, the type bubbles appear.
 Then disappear.
 More stress.
 If this has ever happened to you, then you can probably relate to the stress that I’m talking about.

 And if you find yourself constantly staring at that read receipt time stamp, knowing full well your partner is intentionally ignoring you, that is not necessarily healthy communication.
 That kind of ‘read receipt deceit’ can be a form of manipulation and control.
 It is as if they want you to know they’re upset, but won’t communicate with you.
-In person, we’d call this the cold shoulder, which is certainly not a healthy characteristic in a relationship.
+In-person, we’d call this the cold shoulder, which is certainly not a healthy characteristic in a relationship.

 So, what happens if you’re the one who’s upset and don’t want to respond yet?